-Wildfires ravage forests.
+Wildfires ravage forests and towns in California.
 Floods continue to devastate cities.
 Hurricanes batter our shores.
 As traumatic events seem to strike at every turn, people have no choice but to leave behind life the way they knew it – homes, cars, treasured mementos, family heirlooms.
 If you’ve been faced with loss — whether you have lost a loved one, a home, job, or a relationship — you know how important it is to slow down and give yourself time to process your feelings of grief.
 It is okay to feel sorrow over what has been lost.
 It’s normal, in fact!
 But through these catastrophic events, we never fail to see the human spirit rise above and keep living.
 So, what are some of the keys to this kind of resilience?

 Practically speaking, how can you live a resilient life while dealing with the devastation of loss and financial instability?
 In a very real sense, when we lose the possessions most precious to us, it’s almost as if we are losing a part of ourselves and our connection to the past.
 Thankfully, there are many ways to build your resilience, and it is not a quality a person is born with, but a quality that is cultivated.
 You can be resilient and come out better, no matter what your struggle.